Yaccoub/Co-Tour/README.md

-# Co-Tour : Applied Machine Learning Project SS20
+# Co-Tour : Applied Machine Intelligence Project SS20

-A tourism analyzing, clustering and recommendation system for the post-COVID period in the city of Munich contributing to the management of the tourism flow of the city and the policies concerning the COVID-19 of the region.
+A tourism analysis, clustering and recommendation system for the post-COVID period in the city of Munich contributing to the management of the tourism flow of the city and the policies concerning COVID-19 in the region.

  * For a full description of the project, please read the project documentation included